Argentina’s Fernandez denies charges in corruption case

 - Woman tells police she's a 'clean, thoroughbred, white girl'

+The newspaper says the driver of one of the accused kept notebooks with detailed information on his deliveries of millions in bags of cash paid to former officials in exchange for the granting of public contracts in 2005-2015.

-Fernandez is currently a senator, a post that grants her immunity from prosecution.
+Fernandez’s private address and the presidential residence are allegedly mentioned.
+She is currently a senator, a post that grants her immunity from prosecution, but the scandal could diminish her chances if she runs for the presidency again in next year’s elections.

+The case has dominated headlines and has been compared to “Operation Car Wash,” the Brazilian probe that has uncovered billions of dollars in bribes and kickbacks and that has resulted in the jailing of many of Brazil’s most powerful business leaders as well as former President Luiz Inacio Lula da Silva.

+Fernandez was asked to testify in a case in which 10 people have taken plea bargains.
+The local press says at least one of them has acknowledged before the judge that Fernandez knew about the corruption scheme in detail.